CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/core_runtime_comprehension_report.md

 ## 5. Areas for Test Coverage Improvement

-To achieve high test coverage and ensure the robustness of the `OpenEchoSystem.Core.xRuntime` module, the following areas require new and expanded unit tests.
+To achieve high test coverage and ensure the robustness of the `ConsmicLexicon.Foundation.xRuntime` module, the following areas require new and expanded unit tests.
 A quantitative assessment of current coverage gaps would typically be derived from a `code_analysis_report.md` (e.g., from Coverlet), which would pinpoint specific lines and branches not covered.
 Since that report is not available for this analysis, the suggestions below are based on a qualitative assessment of the code's logical paths and potential edge cases (control flow graph analysis).

 ### 5.1. `GenericComparer<TData>` ([`src/runtime/src/GenericComparerT.cs`](src/runtime/src/GenericComparerT.cs))